 - Energy efficient appliances

-- Solar power systems (which we are introducing in all regions!)
+- Solar power systems (which we’ve introduced in all regions!)

 Benefits of a HERS® rated home: